nnjeim/world/README.md

 ```
 php artisan vendor:publish --tag=world --force
 ```

+### Countries restrictitions
+Countries can be restricted while seeding the database either by adding the iso2 country codes in the allowed_countries or dissallowed_countries array lists.

 #### Supported Locales
 A list of the accepted locales which relate to the localized lang files.